PixelCyber/Thor/Shu/guide-en/guide.md

 `Find export/share entry in other Apps > "Open in Shu" or "Copy to Shu"`

 * Photos -> Shu:
-`Select pictures in Photos > Open in Shu > then you can epxort all pictures as a zip file`
+`Select pictures in Photos > Open in Shu > then you can export all pictures as a zip file`

 * "File" app on iOS11 -> Shu: drag files in "File" app to Shu directory.